TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/examples/drivers/sbl_ospi_multistage.md

 - Appimage for **A53**
 \endcond

+\cond SOC_J722S

+This is a bootloader example, which shows an example of booting RTOS/NORTOS applications on WKUP R5F, MAIN R5F, C7x DSP, A53 and HSM cores.

+The booting is done in 2 stages (2 bootloader applications).

+- The stage1 of the bootloader runs on WKUP R5F from internal SRAM.
+It loads TIFS and BoardConfig, initializes clocks and DDR, and can boot application images on WKUP R5F, MAIN R5F, C7x DSP and A53 cores.

+- The stage2 of the bootloader is then loaded to the WKUP R5F ATCM/BTCM and DDR.
+The boot vectors are configured in ATCM/BTCM.

+- The core continues execution from ATCM/BTCM with DDR enabled.

+- The stage2 of the bootloader boots Linux on A53 (if used) and loads application images on MAIN R5F, C7x DSP and HSM cores.

+- Stage2 supports booting all non-self cores.
+Booting WKUP R5F from stage2 is not supported since stage2 executes on the WKUP R5F core.

+- Core images may have sections placed in ATCM/BTCM and remaining sections placed in DDR by stage2.

+The SBL uses multiple appimages
+- tiboot3.bin with **SBL stage1, TIFS, BoardConfig**
+- Appimage for **SBL stage2**
+- Appimage for **WKUP R5F**
+- Appimage for **MAIN R5F**
+- Appimage for **MCU R5F**
+- Appimage for **C7x DSP**
+- Appimage for **A53**

+\endcond

+\cond !SOC_J722S
 \note
 The default appimages in the SDK are built with authentication type 0  and load address 0x84000000.
 The gAppimage section in the bootloader application also has to be linked to the same address (0x84000000).
 If gAppimage section address is changed or multiple gAppimage buffers are used in the bootloader application, please ensure application's makefile is also updated with the corresponding load address.
+\endcond

+\cond SOC_J722S
+\note
+The default appimages in the SDK are built with authentication type 0  and load address 0xC2000000.
+The gAppimage section in the bootloader application also has to be linked to the same address (0xC2000000).
+If gAppimage section address is changed or multiple gAppimage buffers are used in the bootloader application, please ensure application's makefile is also updated with the corresponding load address.
+\endcond

 # Supported Combinations